DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "...No!
 Don't you dare to address me, human!"

-Rinne jumped from Kay's back, and put out both of her hands.
+Rinne jumped from Kai's back, and put out both of her hands.
 From her hands light of magic appeared in the blink of eye.

 "Blow..."

 "Are you going to blow them away!?"

-Kay restrained her hands from behind.
+Kai restrained her hands from behind.

 "Calm down, Rinne!"